Ethno USA

 What is Ethno?

-Ethno is JM International’s program for folk, world and traditional music with a thirty-year history that began in Sweden in 1990.
+Ethno is JM International’s program for folk, world and traditional music with more than a thirty-year history that began in Sweden in 1990.
 Present today in over thirty countries, Ethno engages young musicians ages 16-30 through a series of international music camps and activities.
 Ethno’s democratic peer-to-peer learning approach facilitates and promotes intercultural dialogue in the spirit of generosity, respect and openness.

 How does Ethno work?